 Financial and credit resources, as well as contractors and builders from the private sector are notable for their absence.
 Public intervention in providing funds and services for housing, economic development, transportation, health, jobs, etc. has been at a level so out of proportion to the need as to be virtually unnoticeable.
-And overriding these specific elements of a rational social and community life is the total absence of a comprehensive account past, present and future needs, and which plans for and implements programs and services to meet these needs.
+And overriding these specific elements of a rational social and community life is the total absence of a comprehensive and coherent development policy for rural areas which takes into account past, present and future needs, and which plans for and implements programs and services to meet these needs.